Terms and conditions of enrolment

 Your course enrolment will expire at one of the following points – whichever comes first:

-- At the end of the fixed period or trimester for which you have enrolled OR
+- At the end date of the course for which you have enrolled OR

 Amendments to your Proposed Course of Study